Nic30/hwt/doc/index.rst

   * HArray - array datatype

-  * and a metatype TransTmpl - transactional template which describes how data can be partitioned to memores, buses, streams etc..
+  * TransTmpl metatype - transactional template which describes how data can be partitioned to memores, buses, streams etc.
   	Think of it like a object which tells how to build frames from potentially sparse data structure in memory.

   * The type itself drives it's hw representation, that means the typesystem is user extensible.